-Source List for my Thanksgiving Tablescape with Blue Pumpkins
+Source List for my Easy Thanksgiving Table Decorations with Blue Pumpkins

 (This blog uses affiliate links.
 See my full disclosure policy HERE.)

-My Thanksgiving Tablescape with Blue Pumpkins allows you to have a different twist on traditional thanksgiving decor.
-Using painted plastic pumpkins, I was able to customize the look of our dinner table using budget-friendly decor!
+My Thanksgiving Tablescape with Blue Pumpkins allows you to have a different twist on traditional thanksgiving table centerpieces.
+Using painted plastic pumpkins from the dollar store, I was able to customize the look of our dinner table using budget-friendly decor!

-The pumpkins I used are just the cheap plastic ones you can find at the craft or dollar store.
-Morgan helped me to paint them the same blue latex I used on the inside of my China Cabinet.
+The pumpkins I used are just the cheap plastic ones you can find at the dollar store, a great source for inexpensive thanksgiving table decorations.
+My daughter Morgan helped me to paint them the same blue latex I used on the inside of my China Cabinet.
 We didn’t even have to sand them!

 Here’s what I used!